simonguld/CellSegmentationTracker/README.md

 * Trained on images of a monolayer of epithelial cells, with roughly 2500 cells per image, which are being slowly stretched
 * The bright white spots indicate an absence of cells and are not to be segmented
 * It has been trained so as not not segment cells at the image boundary (to avoid partial segmentations)
-* Images created using light microscopy (10 min.between frames)
+* Images created using light microscopy (10 min. between frames)
 * Magnification:
 * Image size: 2005x1567 (1303.25x1018.55 microns)
 * Default paramters for this model: